Sampling in Software Engineering Research: A Critical Review and Guidelines: Discussion

 \begin{enumerate} \item Probability sampling is intrinsically difficult for some methodologies (e.g. experiments with human participants).
 However, non-probability sampling is popular even for questionnaires and quantitative data analysis studies. \item Some SE research adopts interpretivism or other philosophical positions incommensurate with statistical generalization.
 Although we did not analyze philosophical positions (not least because most articles do not state one), a few studies may fall into this group. \item Good sampling frames for most SE phenomena do not exist. \end{enumerate}

 The significance of this third factor cannot be overstated.
-Without unbiased sampling frames, the randomness argument for representativeness falls apart.
-We can only claim that the sample represents the sampling frame, but we do not know how the sampling frame differs from the population.
+Without good sampling frames, the randomness argument for representativeness falls apart.
+We can only claim that the sample represents the sampling frame, but not the population, which is, by definition, what we are trying to generalize to.

 Sampling frames are usually incomplete.
-Telephone sampling, for example, is incomplete because not everyone has a phone, but \textit{most} households have one or more phones and there are techniques to account for unlisted numbers \citep{LandonJr:1977jf}.
+Telephone sampling, for example, is incomplete because not everyone has a phone, but \textit{most} households have one or more phones and there are techniques to account for unlisted numbers \citep{LandonJr:1977jf} such as randomly permuting digits of listed numbers or substituting an area code used with mobile phones for an area code used with landlines while retaining the other numbers.

 There is nothing like a phone book of all the software developers, projects, products, companies, test suites, embedded systems, design diagrams, user stories, personas, code faults, or code comments in the world or even in a specific country, language or application domain.
 Instead, we study samples of GitHub projects (e.g. P10), Microsoft developers (e.g. P87) or Huawei test logs (e.g. P99).
 If we randomly select enough Microsoft developers, we might get a sample representative of all Microsoft developers, but this is obviously not representative of all developers in the world because even if there were such a thing as an average company, Microsoft would not be it.